-Their remarkable performance notwithglobal TD(A)-DHDFAs standing. from the same flaws as any other global DFA.
-40,41,43,53-55 namely the inability to adequately describe charge-transfer (CT) exci-It was not until recently, in mid-2019, that we closed this gap by introducing the first LC-DHDFAs optimized for vertical singlet-singlet excitation energies, namely TD-ωB2PLYP and TD-ωB2GP-PLYP, both based on the original BLYP-based $^{56,57}$ global DHDFAs B2PLYP and B2GP-PLYP, respectively.
+Their remarkable performance notwithglobal TD(A)-DHDFAs standing. from the same flaws as any other global DFA, 40,41,43,54-56 namely the inability to adequately describe charge-transfer (CT) exci-It was not until recently, in mid-2019, that we closed this gap by introducing the first LC-DHDFAs optimized for vertical singlet-singlet excitation energies, namely TD-ωB2PLYP and TD-ωB2GP-PLYP, both based on the original BLYP-based 57,58 global DHDFAs B2PLYP and B2GP-PLYP, respectively.
 Therein, we showed how the inclusion of a single parameter, which controls the interplay between the long- and short-range regimes, can improve long-range excitations such as Rydberg states and CT excitations without much loss in accuracy for local-valence transitions.
-We particularly note that both functionals delivered the best TD-DFT results to date for $\rm L_a$ and $\rm L_b$ transitions in PAHs, $^{40}$ and that they have already been successfully used in applications to systems of biological or technological relevance. $^{58-64}$
+We particularly note that both functionals delivered the best TD-DFT results to date for $L_a$ and $L_b$ transitions in PAHs, $^{40}$ and that they have already been successfully used in applications to systems of biological or technological relevance. $^{59-66}$

 Prior to mid-2020, most of the BLYPbased global DHDFAs studies had been carried out using the full TD-DHDFA scheme, whereas most of the studies using PBE-based global DHDFAs had used the TDA-DHDFA scheme, instead.
-37,38,65-75 Moreover, all previous benchmark studies and applications had been limited to singlet-singlet excitations, except for the original work by Grimme and Neese from 2007, leaving out other spin multiplicities of crucial relevance, such as triplet excitations, most likely due to the lack of a code that could handle those transitions.
+37,38,68-78 Moreover, all previous benchmark studies and applications had been limited to singlet-singlet excitations, except for the original work by Grimme and Neese from 2007, leaving out other spin multiplicities of crucial relevance, such as triplet excitations, most likely due to the lack of a code that could handle those transitions.
 For this reason, we assessed for the first time singlet-singlet and singlet-triplet excitations with global- and LC-DHDFAs based on both BLYP and PBE expressions for the underlying exchange-correlation functional and compared them with hybrid functionals.
 41 Our ωB2(GP-)PLYP and Adamo and co-workers' PBE-QIDH displayed the best results for singlet-triplet excitations, with the latter nevertheless still being unable to properly describe CT excitations, as we had to point out again in 2021.
-A very important finding was that DHDFAs do not fix the triplet instability problem76-79 when the full TD-DHDFA scheme is applied, for which the TDA-DHDFA scheme must be employed instead.
+A very important finding was that DHDFAs do not fix the triplet instability problem79-82 when the full TD-DHDFA scheme is applied, for which the TDA-DHDFA scheme must be employed instead.

 Herein, we revisit the idea of applying SCS and SOS techniques to TD(A)-DHDFAs similar to the work done by Schwabe and Goerigk, and we extend them even further by applying the latest TD(A)-LC-DHDFAs not only for singlet-singlet excitations but also to singlet-triplet excitations.
 For this purpose, we analyze 22 different scaled global- and LC-DHDFAs.
 Among the 8 unscaled DHDFAs, three are global and five are LC ones.
 6 of those unscaled methods had been analyzed by us before, but we also present two new LC-DHDFAs named ωPBEPP86 and ωB88PP86.
 The remaining 14 methods are newly developed scaled versions of the 8 unscaled ones.
 Lastly, we also compare those 22 methods with Mester and Kállay's three newest "Range-Separated Double-Hybrid functional" (RS-DH) methods.
-80 The novelty of these RS-DHs is that they have been designed to be long-range corrected not only in the exchange component (as usual LC-methods) but also in the perturbative non-local CIS(D) correction.
-Note that in their original work, they only analyzed singlet-singlet excitations using the TDA-DHDFA scheme and our comparison will be limited to those values.
+The novelty of these RS-DHs is that they have been designed to be long-range corrected not only in the exchange component (as usual LC-methods) but also in the perturbative non-local CIS(D) correction.